dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Stellar Flare is similar to Starlord in that it is only good on single target and starts being and feeling very bad with any further added targets.

-Twin Moons and Stellar Drift both fit the exact same “niche” meaning one will always be picked over the other.
-Currently Starfall is strong enough and or dots are weak enough for Stellar Drift to always be the superior pick when deciding between the two.
-A talent move seems like the only good solution in this case as both significantly improve how AoE feels.
+Twin Moons and Stellar Drift both fit the exact same “niche” meaning one will always be picked over the other. ~~Currently Starfall is strong enough and or dots are weak enough for Stellar Drift to always be the superior pick when deciding between the two.~~ It is no longer always the strongest but even when slightly behind the mobility is too much of a factor to give up.

+One reason why Legion AoE felt so good is because we had access to both options.

 ### Tier 50: